L2GS-19101360/suico-reactjs-contactlist/README.md

    - Start XAMPP and ensure that both Apache and MySQL services are running.

-   - Open your web browser and go to `http://localhost/phpmyadmin`.

-   - Log in to phpMyAdmin (default username: `root`, default password: `''`).

    - Create a new database (if it doesn't already exist) for your project.

    - Select the newly created database and click on the "Import" tab.